risawitama/verbose-potato/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.